BendyLand/prog-lang/README.md

 # *Prog* Language Development

-*This project is in its early stages of development and is non-functional as of 7/7/24.
-As it is fundamentally a learning project, it may be abandoned, renamed, absorbed into something bigger, or any number of other things at a moment's notice.
-I make no promises about the viability of this project as working software at any point in its lifetime.*
+*This project is in its fairly early stages of development and is non-functional as of 7/31/24.
+As it is fundamentally a learning project, I make no promises to the viability of this as working software at any point in its lifecycle.*

 ## Background/Idea